 Could Manuka honey fight plaque?
-It may seem a little counterintuitive but the answer is yes.
+It may seem a little counterintuitive given honey’s sweet nature but the answer is actually yes.
 In 2010 a group of researchers found that Manuka honey worked just as well chlorohexidine mouthwash, one of the best known methods for fighting plaque aside from just brushing.
 It’s worth noting that in this study participants coated parts of their teeth with the honey for 15 minutes, twice a day.
 Just eating this delicious treat normally isn’t likely to offer the same benefit.

 Manuka honey works by disrupting biofilms that cover plaque and allow it to adhere to teeth at the same time.
 A follow-up study from 2014 found that all honey actually has this ability, although manuka is even more effective.

 There’s good evidence to suggest Manuka has benefits for skin care, but they may not be as universal as some may hope.
 In 2016 a paper came out summarizing any known links between skin health and Manuka honey.
 One of the most notable findings was that it’s very effective at dealing with various forms of dermatitis, thanks to its anti-inflammatory effects.
 Manuka also proved to be an effective rosacea treatment.
 That’s the extent of what treatments have been found so far however.